Page loading ... Please wait.

 Note: The meringue is done when it holds stiff peaks and when you rub a little between your thumb and index finger it does not feel gritty.
 If it feels gritty the sugar has not fully dissolved so keep beating until it feels smooth between your fingers.

 Before placing the cookies on the cookie sheet, place a little of the meringue on the underside of each corner of the parchment paper.
 This will prevent the paper from sliding.
 Transfer the meringue to a pastry bag fitted with a 1/2 inch (1.25 cm) tip.
 Pipe 2 1/2 inch (6 cm) rounds of meringue in rows on the prepared baking sheet.
 Alternatively, spoon mounds of meringue, using two spoons, onto the prepared sheets.
-Sprinkle with a few shaved almonds, if desired.
+Sprinkle the tops of the cookies with a few shaved almonds, if desired.

 Makes about 10 - 2 1/2 inch (6 cm) meringues